maykinmedia/open-vtb/docs/development/authentication.rst

 OpenID connect
 --------------

-To connect to Open VTB, you have received a jwt token which should be included in your request's HTTP headers:
+To connect to Open VTB, you have received a JSON Web Token (JWT) which should be included in your request's HTTP headers:

 .. code-block:: none